ClaudioLutz/JobSearchAI/README.md

 python dashboard.py
 ```

 Navigate to `http://localhost:5000` in your web browser.
+You will be redirected to the login page where you can:

+- **Login** with your username/email and password
+- **Register** a new account if you don't have one
+- Access all system functionality after authentication

-The dashboard allows you to:
+Once logged in, the dashboard allows you to:

 -   Upload and manage CVs
 -   Run the job scraper with configurable parameters